|

 - Spring assembly

-is the hardware that transfers the weight of the door to the counterbalance
+assembly is the hardware that transfers the weight of the door to the

 - Stop molding

-wooden or plastic piece thats attached to the outside of the door jamb,
+is the wooden or plastic piece thats attached to the outside of the door

 - Top header seal